Consequences of Original Sin

-Adam and Eve’s original sin produced a plethora of undesirable consequences that account for the imperfections in the world and our lives.
+Adam and Eve’s original sin produced a plethora of undesirable consequences that account for the imperfections in the world and in our lives.

 The Earth Became Dangerous

-He did not mistakenly create it with poor soil, sparse water, and erratic weather that make life difficult in many places.
+He did not mistakenly create it with poor soil, scarce water, and erratic weather that make life difficult in many places.
 He did not design it to spawn natural disasters that cause countless hardships.
 Instead, he made the earth safe, sufficient, and satisfying for everyone and everything.

 Our Health Became Fragile

-God did not program our DNA to generate genetic disorders or our immune system to attack healthy tissue.
+God did not program our DNA to produce genetic disorders or our immune system to attack healthy tissue.
 He did not design our cells to grow abnormally or become cancerous.
-He did not mistakenly make our brains and emotions vulnerable to severe stress.
+He did not make our brains and emotions vulnerable to severe stress.
 He did not intend childbirth to be painful.

 Labor Replaced Leisure

-He intended us to spend each day communing with him, managing our daily tasks, pursuing our interests, enjoying the camaraderie of our fellow humans, befriending the animal kingdom, and exploring the universe.
+He intended for us to spend each day communing with him, managing our daily tasks, pursuing our interests, enjoying the camaraderie of our fellow humans, befriending the animal kingdom, and exploring the universe.

-After Adam and Eve sinned, God made us responsible for our provision.
+After Adam and Eve sinned, God made us responsible for our provisions.
 Now we must toil for food, clothing, and shelter, with meager results for some, excessive stress for others, and dissatisfaction for many.

 Outcomes Became Unpredictable